Tanintharyi Region: History

-Upon independence from Britain in 1948, the northeastern districts of Tanintharyi were placed into the newly-created Karen State.
+Upon independence from Britain in 1948, the northeastern districts of Tanintharyi were placed into the newly created Karen State.
 In 1974, the northern part of remaining Tanintharyi was carved out to create Mon State.
 With Mawlamyine now inside Mon State, the capital of Tanintharyi Region was moved to Dawei.

 Administrative divisions

-Tanintharyi Region comprises ten townships spread over four districts:
+Tanintharyi Region comprises ten townships and six subtownships, spreading over four districts: